Atlantic hurricane: Steering factors

-Tropical cyclones are steered by the surrounding flow throughout the depth of the troposphere (the atmospheric from the surface to about 8 mi high).
-Neil Frank, former director of the United States National Hurricane Center, used the analogies such as "a leaf carried along in a stream" or a "brick moving through a river of air" to describe the way atmospheric flow affects the path of a hurricane across the ocean.
+Tropical cyclones are steered by flows surrounding them throughout the depth of the troposphere (the atmospheric layer ranging from the ground to about 8 mi high).
+Neil Frank, former director of the United States National Hurricane Center, used analogies such as "a leaf carried along in a stream" or a "brick moving through a river of air" to describe the way atmospheric flow affects the path of a hurricane across the ocean.
 Specifically, air flow around high pressure systems and toward low-pressure areas influences hurricane tracks.

-In the tropical latitudes, tropical storms and hurricanes generally move westward with a slight tendency toward the north, under the influence of the subtropical ridge, a high-pressure system that usually extends east–west across the subtropics.
+In the tropical latitudes, tropical storms and hurricanes generally move westward with a slight tendency toward the north due to being under the influence of the subtropical ridge, a high-pressure system that usually extends east–west across the subtropics.
 South of the subtropical ridge, surface easterly winds (blowing from east to west) prevail.
-If the subtropical ridge is weakened by an upper trough, a tropical cyclone may turn poleward and then recurve, or curve back toward the northeast into the main belt of the Westerlies.
-Poleward (north) of the subtropical ridge, westerly winds prevail and generally steer tropical cyclones that reach northern latitudes toward the east.
-The westerlies also steer extratropical cyclones with their cold and warm fronts from west to east.
+If the subtropical ridge is weakened by an upper trough, a tropical cyclone may turn poleward (north) and then recurve (curve back toward the northeast into the main belt of the westerlies).
+Poleward of the subtropical ridge, westerly winds prevail and generally move tropical cyclones that reach northern latitudes toward the east.
+The westerlies also move extratropical cyclones and their cold and warm fronts from west to east.

 Intensity

-Generally speaking, the intensity of a tropical cyclone is determined by either the storm's maximum sustained winds or lowest barometric pressure.
+Tropical cyclones can be categorized by intensity.
+The intensity of a tropical cyclone is generally determined by either a storm's maximum sustained winds or its lowest barometric pressure.
 The following table lists the most intense Atlantic hurricanes in terms of their lowest barometric pressure.
-In terms of wind speed, Hurricane Allen (in 1980) was the strongest Atlantic tropical cyclone on record, with maximum sustained winds of 165 kn.
-However, these measurements are suspect since instrumentation used to document wind speeds at the time would likely succumb to winds of such intensity.
+In terms of wind speed, Hurricane Allen was the strongest Atlantic tropical cyclone on record, with maximum sustained winds of 165 kn.
+However, these measurements are suspect, since instrumentation used to document wind speeds at the time was likely to succumb to winds of such intensity.
 Nonetheless, their central pressures are low enough to rank them among the strongest recorded Atlantic hurricanes.